potteredgerton/javascript-for-dummies/README.md

 </code>
 </pre>

+### String operators
-String operators: In addition to the arithmetic operators, JavaScript also has string operators:
+In addition to the arithmetic operators, JavaScript also has string operators:
 + Concatenation: Joins two or more strings together.
 Here's an example of using string operators: